5 Reasons Rabbits Rock

 There’s no shortage of good reasons to get a family pet.
 Not only do animals bring love and warmth into your home, they help teach your kids responsibility, keep them active, and improve social skills.
 They also help cultivate caregiving skills in young children.
 With so many good reasons to bring an animal into your life the only real decision you face is, which animal is right for your family?

 While most people think of dogs and cats as the default family pet, let’s look at the multitude of fantastic reasons why you should consider welcoming a rabbit to your life and hearts.

-5 Reasons to Love Rabbits
+So Many Reasons We Love Rabbits

 Aside from their adorable little faces, there are many reasons to love rabbits.
 For instance, did you know that many people who suffer allergies to dogs and cats don’t face the same problem with rabbits?
 If you’ve always wanted an animal in your life but find yourself with watery eyes and a runny nose around Fido, Peter Cottontail may be just what you’re looking for!